 The disadvantages to tile should be noted, also.
 Tile is expensive to install or replace as compared to simply painting the walls.
 However, beautiful tiles are available to fit any budget.
 Its durability and beauty make it continue in popularity.

 Tile styles continue to make a big statement in 2019.
 With so many options available to homeowners now, a tile backsplash should be one of the features you consider in your bathroom remodel.
 Here are some trending ideas to consider:

 1. Pearl Luminescence and Metallic Finishes

 Subway tiles, large and small, remain popular.
 Now they are available in just about any color and finish.
 Check out the subway tiles now available in a luminescent finish.
-These pearly finishes can add a lovely romantic, soft touch, and the metallic finishes can lend an earthy Zen-like sheen to your bathroom remodel.
+These pearly finishes can add a lovely, romantic and soft touch, and the metallic finishes can lend an earthy Zen-like sheen to your bathroom remodel.

-These finishes are popular on the still popular hexagonal shaped tiles as well.
+These finishes are popular on the still popular hexagonal-shaped tiles as well.
 Whatever shape you like, their luminescence gives a beautiful glow to any decor.
-The only challenge will be trying to pick which one you love the most.
+The only challenge will be trying to pick which bathroom tile you love the most.

 2. Irregular Edges